-We annually inspect the State-federal portions of the flood management system within California's Central Valley.
+The Flood Project Inspection and Assessment Section (FPIAS) annually inspects the State-federal portions of the flood management system within California's Central Valley.
 We develop a summary report documenting the results of these annual levee, channel, and structure inspections, as well as other activities.
-We also create detailed inspection reports documenting the deficiencies found in each Local Maintaining Agency (LMA), which are used by the U.S. Army Corps of Engineers (USACE), DWR, the Central Valley Flood Protection Board (CVFPB), and other interested parties.
+We also create detailed inspection reports documenting the deficiencies found in each Local Maintaining Agency (LMA), which are used by the LMAs, the U.S. Army Corps of Engineers (USACE), DWR, the Central Valley Flood Protection Board (CVFPB), and other interested parties.

-We developed a web-based information management system to supports the collection, compilation, evaluation, and reporting of this information.
-The web-based system is used by LMA representatives and our staff to develop Annual Reports.
-Annual Reports can be downloaded from our website.
+To support the collection, compilation, evaluation, and reporting of this information, FPIAS has developed a web-based information management system.
+The web-based system is used by LMA representatives and staff to develop annual reports.
+Annual reports can be downloaded from the website.

-Each year we conduct a Supplemental Waterside Erosion Survey of the San Joaquin River Flood Control System to document and monitor erosion sites.
+Each year FPIAS conducts a Supplemental Waterside Erosion Survey of the San Joaquin River Flood Control System to document and monitor erosion sites.
 During the survey we:

 - Document and report new erosion sites

-- Document and report the current condition of previously identified erosion sites, and
+- Document and report the current condition of previously identified erosion sites